 What else can you do around the area?

 So, after walking around the Museum of Armaments, you can find yourself a little hungry.
-If this is your case, you should try to find Umberto, a great italian restaurant and café that has a great atmosphere during summer days.
+If this is your case, you should try to find Umberto, a great Italian restaurant and café with a great atmosphere during summer days.
 We went there to eat a snack and we ended up enjoying the place so much that we had a proper lunch followed by an amazing tiramisu.
 You need to try it!

 If you still need to see more military history, you should try the southern part of the park.
 There you are going to find a series of military cemeteries.
 The most interesting one is Poznań Old Garrison Cemetery that was set up after the First World War and contains graves from, mostly, prisoners of war and airmen that were killed during the bombing of Stettin.
 Overlooking the cemeteries, you can see the Heroes Monument standing on the top of a long set of stairs that form the main entrance to Park Cytadela.